How Sparse Can We Prune A Deep Network: A Fundamental Limit Perspective: Experimental Details

 \subsection{Model}

 In all experiments, pruning skips bias and batchnorm, which have little effect on the sparsity of the network.
-Use non-affine batchnorm in the network, and the initialization of the network is kaiming normal initialization.
+Non-affine batchnorm is applied in the network, and the initialization of the network is kaiming normal initialization.

 \paragraph{Full Connect Network(FC-5, FC-12).} We train a five-layer fully connected network (FC-5) and a twelve-layer fully connected network FC-12 on CIFAR-10, the network architecture details can be found in Table \ref{fc5}.